 IWRA has received SWM case studies from over 25 countries from around the world as part of this project, and is currently finalising the selection of case studies for the Report.
 IWRA and K-water will work with the case studies leaders, and other experts interested in SWM to create the SWM Case Studies Report over the next year.
 While we are in the final stages of case study selection, IWRA is always interested in hearing about new SWM projects, and so encourage you to share your SWM stories with us at: firstname.lastname@example.org

-The Association is glad to launch the debut of IWRA’s Smart Water Management Task Force.
-With an open call for panellists, IWRA is currently seeking experts from around the world to join its SWM Task Force, to make a meaningful contribution to SWM through the SWM Project with K-water.
-The SWM Task Force will be made up of selected IWRA members, supported by its Executive Board and Secretariat.
+The Association was glad to launch the debut of IWRA’s Smart Water Management Task Force in 2017.
+With an open call for panellists, IWRA sought experts from around the world to join its SWM Task Force, to make a meaningful contribution to SWM through the SWM Project with K-water.
+The SWM Task Force is made up of selected IWRA members, supported by its Executive Board and Secretariat.
 Panellists will have the opportunity to:

 - Contribute to the new joint Smart Water Management Project, by reviewing and providing advice on exemplary SWM case studies currently being developed by water experts from 10 countries around the world.